2023 Most Focused Doctor’s Degree Colleges for Registered Nursing in Washington

 Avg Cost*

-This year’s “Schools for a Doctorate Highly Focused on Registered Nursing Major in Washington” ranking looked at 3 colleges that offer degrees in a bachelor’s in registered nursing.
+For this year’s “Schools for a Doctorate Highly Focused on Registered Nursing Major in Washington” ranking, we looked at 3 colleges that offer a degree in registered nursing.
 This a ranking of the schools where the largest percentage of students has enrolled in registered nursing.

 More Ways to Rank Registered Nursing Schools